AtlasWiki/EndPointer/README.md

 ## Contributors

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

+## Disclaimer
+The tool provided on this GitHub page is intended for educational and research purposes only.
+The creators and maintainers of this tool are not responsible for any misuse or illegal use of the tool.
+It is the responsibility of the users to ensure that they comply with all applicable laws and regulations while using the tool.